Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 ### Traversal using relay NAT (TURN)

 If a STUN server cannot establish the connection, ICE can turn to TURN.
 Unlike STUN the TURN server remains in the path of the communication.
-So we often want to avoid the use of TURN but it is not always possible, as some networks can't be found just by using the STUN. ( details about the complexity are not in the scope of the post )
+We often want to avoid the use of TURN but it is not always possible, as some networks can't be found just by using the STUN. ( details about the complexity are not in the scope of the post )

 *Note*: You can mention the `STUN` and `TURN` server in the optional configuration while creating the object for `RTCPeerConnection`.